 The ankle cushions on this table are very comfortable and have been designed to give you a very secure but not overly tight fit.
 Again you can adjust the tightness with the handle.
 The cushions are padded and contoured to provide you with a great fit around your lower leg.

 The footbed is adjustable, too.
 This is where you initially step when you enter the table.
 Depending on your height, or how you want the ankle cushions to fit, you can adjust the footbed up or down.
 This is just one more step Teeter has taken that sets this table apart.

 User height adjustment

-Adjusting for your height is an essential aspect of using an inversion table correctly.
+Adjusting for your height is an essential aspect of using an inversion table the right way.
 You want to make sure the table is set up just for your body, meaning getting the height and weight balance right.
 With this Teeter X3 inversion table, you just use the marks on the height adjustment tube to set according to how tall you are.
-There may be some minor adjustments necessary, if you are in between height marks, or depending on your center of gravity.
+There may be some minor adjustments necessary, if you are in-between height marks, or depending on your center of gravity.